 Reading is a superpower

-To build the knowledge and skills you need to compound in the future, you have to love learning.
+To build the knowledge and skills you need to compound in the future, you have to become a lifelong learner.
 Warren’s business partner, Charlie Munger, had this to say about the relationship between learning and success:

 I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.

 Both are known to spend the majority of their time reading and thinking.
 Most successful people, from CEOs to high-earning entrepreneurs are avid readers.
 It’s a cliche to say that at this point, but it’s still worth saying because the power of reading can’t be understated.

 I just sit in my office and read all day.
 I insist on a lot of time being spent, almost every day, to just sit and think.
 That is very uncommon in American business.